-You’ve put up a bird box in your garden and you’re looking forward to the day when a pair of birds decide to make it their home in which to bring up their chicks.
+You’ve put up a bird box in your garden and you’re looking forward to the day a pair of birds decide to move in and make it their home in which to bring up their chicks.

 But what happens if you don’t get any birds visiting your next box?
-There are a number of things that may put birds off using your nest box.
+It can be frustrating to see an empty box but here are a number of things that may put birds off using your nest box.
 Here are some of the most common problems and advice on how to fix them.

 You also need to ensure that the bird boxes you put up are suitable for the birds that visit your garden.
-For example, robins prefer open fronted nest boxes whereas tits prefer smaller boxes with a small entry hole.
-You can find out more about the types of bird boxes different species prefer here.
+For example, robins prefer open-fronted nest boxes, while tits prefer smaller boxes with smaller entry holes.

-Make sure your bird box is placed at a suitable height.
+Make sure your bird box is placed at the right height.
 Many people make the mistake of positioning their bird boxes too high up.
-Many birds prefer to nest nearer the ground in shrubs and bushes so find a position that is similar to places where birds would naturally build their nests.
+However, garden birds tend to prefer to nest nearer the ground in shrubs and bushes so find a position that is similar to the places where birds would naturally build their nests.